 When do I get paid?

-If you are looking to make a fortune, being a camp counsellor may not be for you!
-However, Easter Seals Ontario pay is competitive with other summer camps.
+If you are looking to make a fortune, camping may not be for you!
+However, Easter Seals Ontario salaries are competitive with other summer camps.
 Salaries are based on the position applied for.
-You will be paid every 2 weeks – either via direct deposit or by cheque.
-You should bring enough money to make it until the first payday.
+You will be paid on the 15th and 31st of each month – either via direct deposit or by cheque.
+You should bring enough money to make it until the first payday, which will be June 30, 2014.
 You will also receive 4% vacation pay added to each cheque.
-In addition to your pay, you will receive complimentary room and board.
+In addition to your pay, you will receive Room and Board.

 Will I have e-mail access and cell phone coverage?